ScottBillingsley/Philosophy-of-Noise/Z80/Composite Video Card/readme.txt

 between the reprograming pixel bytes..
   There are 8 nops at the end of the main program..If the screen has to much jitter, try adding or subtracting a nop.
 I think this has to do with the way the AVR loops the main and the clock speed..

+  There is a jumper added to the back of the pcb from the rest pin to the DBG3 pin of the AVR if you want the video card toreset with the Z80.
+I found out about the reset after I had ordered the boards and only after studying the schematics..